elmtree-askmo/cloudcannon-app/content/learn/art-history-and-literature/what-are-the-phonetic-elements-of-language-music.md

 url: /learn/art-history-and-literature/questions/what-are-the-phonetic-elements-of-language-music
 score: 8.7
 related_article1:
-    id: 164616
+    id: 164626
+    title: >-
-    title: How does language music play a role in communication?
+        How does emotional energy in music affect listeners psychologically?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/how-does-language-music-play-a-role-in-communication
+    url: /learn/art-history-and-literature/questions/how-does-emotional-energy-in-music-affect-listeners-psychologically
 related_article2:
-    id: 164630
+    id: 164621
-    title: What is the role of harmony in music composition?
+    title: >-
+        How does cultural blending contribute to urban mixture?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/what-is-the-role-of-harmony-in-music-composition
+    url: /learn/art-history-and-literature/questions/how-does-cultural-blending-contribute-to-urban-mixture
 related_article3:
-    id: 164620
+    id: 164622
-    title: What are the stages of speech sound development in children?
+    title: >-
+        What is code-switching and how does it relate to linguistic diversity in urban areas?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/what-are-the-stages-of-speech-sound-development-in-children
+    url: /learn/art-history-and-literature/questions/what-is-codeswitching-and-how-does-it-relate-to-linguistic-diversity-in-urban-areas
 related_article4:
-    id: 164628
+    id: 164623
-    title: What is the significance of cultural context in music?
+    title: >-
+        How does syntax contribute to the structural elements of a song's grammar?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/what-is-the-significance-of-cultural-context-in-music
+    url: /learn/art-history-and-literature/questions/how-does-syntax-contribute-to-the-structural-elements-of-a-songs-grammar
 related_article5:
-    id: 164628
+    id: 164620
+    title: >-
-    title: What is the significance of cultural context in music?
+        What are the stages of speech sound development in children?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/what-is-the-significance-of-cultural-context-in-music
+    url: /learn/art-history-and-literature/questions/what-are-the-stages-of-speech-sound-development-in-children
 ---

 &nbsp;